 Maybe you want one outfit to be dressy and the other to be casual.
 Maybe you want one outfit to be very light and neutral then wear more color in the next outfit.
 These categories will hopefully help you determine what you want out of your session.
 If you’re feeling stuck and can’t seem to determine what you prefer, that’s very normal!

-Here are some general “rules of thumb” when it comes to styling a session.
+Here are some general guidelines when it comes to styling a session.
 Once you read through these, you may have a better understanding of what you prefer and you can start planning your outfits.
 These guides are based off of my experience and aren’t concrete rules.
 However, if you have questions about one of them in regards to what you want to wear, just email me and we can talk about what would be best!

 - Some colors create color casts: I recommend avoiding bright reds, neons, and bright oranges.
 They reflect color onto skin and can be difficult to edit.